rahil627/mind-of-rathewolf/docs/_posts/2015-09-22-social-impact-and-location.md

 ---
 This is the desire to constantly make a social impact wherever one is.

-It usually coincides with [Epicureanism and Location](http://www.rahilpatel.com/blog/epicureanism-and-location).
+It usually coincides with <a href="http://www.rahilpatel.com/blog/epicureanism-and-location">Epicureanism and Location</a>.